 The program enables citizens of Calcasieu Parish to simultaneously reduce the ever- increasing crime rate and address the present "corrections crisis" while taking major steps toward improving our entire criminal justice system.
 The program has a positive impact by emphasizing rehabilitation to reduce recidivism.

-"Pre-Trial Diversion gives young offenders the opportunity to have a second chance in life to keep their record clean," said District Attorney John DeRosier.
+"Pre-Trial Diversion gives young offenders the opportunity to have a second chance in life to keep their record clean," said District Attorney Stephen Dwight.
 "Too often youthful offenders have

 ended up with criminal histories when it was not necessary.
 This prevented them from getting good jobs and leading normal lives.
 The Calcasieu Parish District Attorney's Pre-Trial Diversion